Benawi/Digital-Wallet-App/README.md

 ###  Key Features <a name="key-features"></a>

 - [x] register and log in, so that the data is private to them.
-- [x] introduce new transactions associated with a category.
+- [x] introduces new transactions associated with a category.
 - [x] see the money spent on each category.